facebookresearch/eft/README.md

 # [Exemplar Fine-Tuning for 3D Human Pose Fitting Towards In-the-Wild 3D Human Pose Estimation](https://arxiv.org/abs/2004.03686)

 This repository contains pseudo-GT 3D pose data data produced by [Exemplar Fine-Tuning (EFT)](https://arxiv.org/abs/2004.03686) method.
-The 3D pose data is in the form of [SMPL](https://smpl.is.tue.mpg.de/) parameters.
+The 3D pose data is in the form of [SMPL](https://smpl.is.tue.mpg.de/) parameters, and this can be used as a supervision to train a 3D pose estimation algiritm (e.g., [SPIN](https://github.com/nkolot/SPIN) or [HMR](https://github.com/akanazawa/hmr)).
+We found that our EFT dataset is sufficient to build a model that is comparable to the previous SOTA algorithms without using any other indoor 3D pose dataset.
+See our [paper](https://arxiv.org/abs/2004.03686) for more details.

 ![Teaser Image](docs/example1.jpg)
 ![Teaser Image](docs/example2.jpg)